 Download a map of Beacon Hill Park for easy reference.

-Outdoor Attractions Outside the Downtown Core
+Outdoor Victoria Attractions Away from the Downtown Core

 This famous year-round garden oasis is a must see when visiting Victoria.
 There are 55 acres of gardens, with over 900 varieties of bedding plants on display.
 You can easily spend an entire day here, but plan for a minimum of 2 – 3 hours.
 The main points of interest at the Butchart Gardens are as follows: